DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 # Enter the Volkshotel – 2013 and Onwards

-![Figure 7.
-The building on the night of its opening as the Volkshotel.
+![The building on the night of its opening as the Volkshotel.
 Picture: Raymond van Mil.](media/image9.png)

 If the previous chapters have shown us anything, it is that the